solana-labs/solana/book/src/validator-start.md

 8000-10000 range, and may be overridden with `--dynamic-port-range`.
 For example, `validator.sh --dynamic-port-range 11000-11010 ...` will restrict the validator to ports 11000-11011.

+### Limiting ledger size to conserve disk space
+By default the validator will retain the full ledger.
+To conserve disk space start the validator with the `--limit-ledger-size`, which will instruct the validator to only retain the last couple hours of ledger.